Our Take on Gartner’s Master Data Management Advice

 Ideally, a data roadmap should bring effective ownership, control and management to your information landscape, so that your organisation is both able to understand your data and to exploit information assets more fully.
 It should include an assessment of your existing landscape, using maturity assessment models and interviews with key stakeholders.
 It should conclude by defining an optimum target state and the means to deliver this across the entire organisation.

 The aim should be to establish an end-to-end view of your information eco-system, along with the identification of “priority domains”.
 “Priority domains” are those that reflect your organisation’s business and technical priorities and are those that should be analysed in greater detail.
 This naturally prioritises key focus areas during the subsequent implementation phase of the data roadmap.

 In summary, a structured approach to information management strategy (such as adhering to an effective Information Management framework like our Data Delta model), identification of priority domains, and the understanding and managing of business change, through strong programme management of people, process and technology, will help to present a holistic approach to MDM success.

-If you’re not sure about where or how to get started on a strategic data roadmap, senior members of the Entity advisory team can provide a free two hours workshop to organisations keen to do some blue-sky exploratory thinking, what we call a “Scribble Session”.
+If you’re not sure about where or how to get started on a strategic data roadmap, senior members of the Entity advisory team can provide a free two hours workshop to organisations keen to do some blue-sky exploratory thinking, what we call a “Strategy Session”.
 It’s at no cost to you, and is designed to focus on the potential value of evolving a strategic data or governance roadmap.
 Find out more here.

 Focus on the People and the Process, as much as you do technology.
 It’s not new advice – it’s best practice – the more things change; the more they stay the same.